 Take a look at the articles we have published so far:

-If you have a trust then you have probably sat in a meeting with your accountant and heard the phrase 'that may raise Division 7A issues'.
+If you have a company then you have probably sat in a meeting with your accountant and heard the phrase 'that may raise Division 7A issues'.
 Everyone usually then grumbles and nodes wisely, and moves on...
-But you may be asking yourself, what is Division 7A?
+But you may be asking yourself, 'what the hell is Division 7A all about?'
 Glad you asked.